McLP2/chatoverflow/README.md

 Please consult the wiki to learn how to code new [platform sources](https://github.com/codeoverflow-org/chatoverflow/wiki/Adding-a-new-platform-source) and new [plugins](https://github.com/codeoverflow-org/chatoverflow/wiki/Writing-a-plugin).

-***Pre-Alpha note***: Please note that the development workflow and the documentation will be updated soon.
+***Pre-Alpha note***: Please note that development workflow and documentation will be updated soon.

 ### Discord

-The perfect place if you need help with the framework, found a bug or want to share your own plugin:
+The perfect place if you need help using or developing the framework, found a bug or want to share your own plugin:

 [![discord](https://discordapp.com/api/guilds/577412066994946060/widget.png?style=banner2)](https://discord.gg/p2HDsme)

 ### About Code Overflow

-Code Overflow started as a coding-livestream project from 3 computer science students @ [KIT, Karlsruhe](http://www.kit.edu/).
+Code Overflow started as a coding-livestream project of 3 computer science students @ [KIT, Karlsruhe](http://www.kit.edu/).
-Now, it is a team of free open-source developers, sitting all over the world (really, lol).
+Now, it is a team of free open-source developers, located all around the world (really, lol).
 The project is headed by [skate702](http://skate702.de).